na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with

 ###Artists
-These don't require activation triggers unless otherwise stated
+These don't require activation triggers unless otherwise stated.
+Some of these had been previously uploaded to litterbox because they were too large for catbox.
+Unfortunately the links have expired, I've replaced them with resized versions that are just a couple ranks smaller so hopefully there's no quality loss.
+These replacement LoRAs have resized on the end of their names.
+I removed the original ones so people who were lucky enough to download them won't have them overwritten.

 https://files.catbox.moe/icbrs7.safetensors hungry_clicker
 https://files.catbox.moe/dqfgjc.safetensors shexyo